Xuanrui (Ray) Qi

 models and foundational theories for types and computation, type-theoretic foundations of mathematics,

-and the connections between type theory, algebraic topology and constructive mathematics.
+and the connections between type theory, topology and constructive mathematics.

 My secondary, and less formal research interests are in the digital humanities and computational media: